cjoster/certtools/workshop/CH01-openssl/README.md

 ### Linux

 On Linux systems, getting at the documentation for OpenSSL sub-commands is done two ways.
 On older distributions you run `man <subcommand>`; e.g. `man genrsa`.
-The command `man openssl` will give you a list of the subcommands.
+The command `man openssl` will give you a list of the sub-commands.
-On more recent releases of Linux distrubitions, this mechanism has moved to `man openssl-genrsa` and the man page of `genrsa` takes you to the main OpenSSL man page.
+On more recent releases of Linux distributions, this mechanism has moved to `man openssl-genrsa` and the man page of `genrsa` takes you to the main OpenSSL man page.

 ### MacOS